Student rights in higher education: United States

-European Union

 Romania

 Romania is the country with the greatest student rights legislation currently in place.
 In 2011 the National Alliance of Student Organizations in Romania, which is also part of the European Student Union, worked with the Romanian National Government to bring into law the Romanian National Student Code of Rights and Responsibilities.
 This document provides Romanian students with roughly a hundred theoretical and procedural rights necessary to ensure theoretical rights are fulfilled.
 This document includes the following rights: